fm4d/AwesomeInoreader/README.md

 # AwesomeInoreader
-Widget for AwesomeWM to display total amount of unread articles
+Widget for AwesomeWM to display total amount of unread articles.

 Requirements